1. Can I cut grass when it is wet?

 It is important to use ‘fresh’ fuel in any engine and avoid using fuel which is older than 30 days old.
 This is because modern fuel contains ethanol which absorbs water from the air and contaminates

-the fuel causing it to seperate as shown in the picture below.
+the fuel causing it to separate as shown in the picture below.

 It can also cause corrosion and blockages in the fueling system resulting in poor engine performance and if left unchecked can damage your engine.